 Both soaps have toxic substances that may expose your family to health complications.

 While we have not mentioned it anywhere in this article, Palmolive dish soap is generally cheaper to buy than Dawn.
 However, it is essential to note that Dawn dish soap is a bit thicker, and you might need fewer drops when cleaning.
 So the initial price may be high, but it may be economical in the long run, especially when you intend to do many dishes.
 So economy comes into perspective here.

 They both have anti-bacterial properties, but the protective effect from Dawn lasts longer than that of Palmolive.
-Even more, down has fewer side effects on the skin, surfaces, and other areas than Palmolive.
+Even more, Dawn has fewer side effects on the skin, surfaces, and other areas than Palmolive.
 For example, Dawn is only potentially dangerous when inhaled.
 On the other hand, Palmolive (especially the original) is more aggressive, especially on the skin with prolonged exposure.
 In addition, continuous and prolonged usage may deprive the skin of the natural oil it needs to thrive and shine.

 However, we have seen a change in the brand strategy since they started switching the dishwashing liquid and hand soaps to anti-bacterial dishwashing liquids.

 Suppose Palmolive ever decides to make a skin-softening claim, which maybe because of the inclusion of lactic acid as part of alpha-hydroxy acids.
 In that case, the brand will go back to the CTFA/INCI cosmetic ingredient labeling.